telerik/blazor-docs/components/grid/selection/overview.md

 To select a row, click on it.
 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection.

 You can also use a [checkbox column](#checkbox-support) to select rows.
-To use it, add a `TelerikGridCheckboxColumn` in the `TelerikGridColumns` collection of the grid.
+To use it, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
 It works with both selection modes.
 The checkbox in the header selects all items in the current page (if its `SelectAll` parameter is set to `true`).

 You can get or set the [selected items](#get-or-set-selected-items) through the `SelectedItems` property.
 It is a collection of items from the Grid's `Data`.
 You can use two-way binding, or the `SelectedItemsChanged` event to track the user selection.